 If you itemize your deductions, you could be missing out on the mortgage interest deduction, which allows homeowners with a mortgage to deduct interest paid on the first $750,000 of their mortgage, reducing their taxable income.

 If you forgo a mortgage, obviously, you won’t have this option.

 Just because you don’t have a mortgage doesn’t mean you’re completely free of regular housing-related payments.

-There will still be property taxes, homeowners insurance, homeowners association dues and utility bills.
+There will still be property taxes, homeowners insurance, utilities and, if applicable, homeowners association dues.
 You’ll also need to budget a certain amount of money each year to be put towards regular repairs and maintenance of your property.